Pediatric Orthopedic Surgeons treating a Broken Wrist

 Splinting or bracing

-If an underlying condition is causing an abnormal gait, the person’s walk should improve once the condition is treated.
+If an underlying condition causes an abnormal gait, the person’s walk should improve once a doctor treats the condition.
 For example, this is especially true for broken bones, which can usually be treated with a cast.
 Other injuries may necessitate surgery or physical therapy to help restore normal gait.
-Also, long-term cases of abnormal gait are likely to be treated with assistive devices.
-These might include:
+While treatment cannot always completely correct an abnormal gait, it can usually reduce the severity of symptoms.

 Gait Abnormality Prevention